Pharmaceutical Affairs Act

 Article 88

-Any devices and materials which are used in manufacturing or dispensing misbranded drugs or prohibited drugs and are seized in accordance with this Act shall be confiscated, regardless of the ownership thereof.
+Any devices and materials that are used in manufacturing or dispensing counterfeit drugs or prohibited drugs and are seized in accordance with this Act shall be confiscated, regardless of the ownership thereof.

-The scope and value of the proceeds of crime in violating of this Act may be based on an estimation if the valuation is deemed difficult.
+The scope and value of the proceeds of crime in violating this Act may be based on an estimation of whether the valuation is deemed difficult.
 The regulation governing such estimation shall be established by the central competent health authority.

 Article 89

-Where a public functionary commits or shelters others to commit, by taking advantage of his/her functional power, opportunity or means, any of the offences as set forth in the Articles of this Chapter, the punishments imposable against him/her under such articles shall be increased by up to one half.
+Where a public functionary commits or shelters others to commit, by taking advantage of his/her functional power, opportunity, or means, any of the offenses as set forth in the Articles of this Chapter, the punishments imposable against him/her under such articles shall be increased by up to one half.

 Article 90

-Any person who manufactures or imports the misbranded drugs set forth in Subparagraphs 2 through 8 of Article 21 here of shall be imposed with a fine of not less than NT$100,000 but not more than NT$50,000,000; for those who manufacture or import defective medical devices set forth in Subparagraphs 3 and 4 of Article 23 hereof shall be imposed with a fine of not less than NT$60,000 but not more than NT$50,000,000.
+Any person who manufactures or imports the substandard drugs set forth in Subparagraphs 2 through 8 of Article 21 hereof shall be imposed with a fine of not less than NT$100,000 but not more than NT$50,000,000; for those who manufacture or import defective medical devices set forth in Subparagraphs 3 and 4 of Article 23 hereof shall be imposed with a fine of not less than NT$60,000 but not more than NT$50,000,000.

-Any person who sells, supplies, dispenses, transports, stores, brokers, transfers or displays with intent to sell the misbranded drugs or defective medical devices set forth in the preceding Paragraph shall be imposed with a fine of not less than NT$30,000 but not more than NT$20,000,000.
+Any person who sells, supplies, dispenses, transports, stores, brokers, transfers, or displays with intent to sell the substandard drugs or defective medical devices set forth in the preceding paragraph shall be imposed with a fine of not less than NT$30,000 but not more than NT$20,000,000.

-In any of the criminal cases set forth in the preceding two Paragraphs, either the administrative personnel or the medicaments, or supervisor of such medicaments, shall also be imposed with the fine set forth in the respective Paragraphs.
+In any of the criminal cases set forth in the preceding two paragraphs, either the person responsible for managing the medicaments or the production supervisor of such medicaments shall also be imposed with the fine set forth in the respective paragraphs.

 Article 91